U.S. hospital companies seen under microscope as costs targeted

 President Barack Obama's healthcare law provides an extra $300 million to crack down on Medicare waste and abuse over the next 10 years.
 The law gives the government more authority to oversee companies participating in federal health insurance programs.

 The government has put extra fraud-fighting resources into several regions of the country, including south Florida, Los Angeles, Houston, Detroit and New York City's Brooklyn borough.
-Last month, it launched a partnership with private insurance companies, including Humana Inc and UnitedHealth Group, to share data on medical claims.
+Last month, it launched a partnership with private insurance companies, including Humana Inc and UnitedHealth Group , to share data on medical claims.
+[ID: n L2E8IQJDF]

 "The government is obviously showing that they're going to be as aggressive as legally possible to combat fraud," said Michael Williams, spokesman for the National Health Care Anti-Fraud Association, a coalition of health insurers and law enforcement.